Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * If the expansion board is already communicating with the main board, send M997 B# where # is the address of the expansion board.
 The expansion board will commence a firmware update and the DIAG LED will go out for a while.
 When the update is complete, it will flash and re-sync with the main board.
 * Alternatively, set the expansion board bootloader to request a firmware update:
   * On **Duet 3 Expansion 3HC**, set the expansion board address to zero (switches all off) and press the Reset button on the expansion board to commence the firmware update (or power down, change the switches, and power up again).
 When re-syncing is complete, change the switches back to the correct board address and press Reset again (or power down, change the switches, and power up again).
-  * On **Duet 3 Toolboard 1LC**, hold down the two buttons on power up to force a factory reset (which resets the CAN address to the default 121), and cause the board to request a firmware update.
+  * On **Duet 3 Toolboard 1LC**, hold down the two buttons while powering up to force a factory reset (which resets the CAN address to the default 121), and cause the board to request a firmware update.
 When re-syncing is complete, cycle power.
-  * On **Duet 3 Expansion 1XD** and **Duet 3 Expansion 1HCL**, fit the CAN reset button, and power up.
-The CAN address will be reset to default, and the board will request a firmware update.
-When re-syncing is complete, turn off power, remove CAN reset jumper, then power up again.
+  * On **Duet 3 Expansion 1XD** and **Duet 3 Expansion 1HCL**, fit the CAN reset jumper, then power up.
+The CAN address will be reset to default and the board will request a firmware update.
+When re-syncing is complete, turn off power, remove the CAN reset jumper, then power up again.
-* You can check the firmware version installed on an expansion board by sending M115 B# where has is the board number.
+* You can check the firmware version installed on an expansion board by sending M115 B# where has is the board CAN address.

 **Note**: after updating expansion board firmware, you must restart the main board or at least re-run config.g in order to create any sensors, heaters, fans etc. that you have configured on that board in config.g.